ryotayama/hayaemon_windows/readme_en.txt

  This software is Irresponsibility, no warranty.
 Only if you agree to the following conditions, you can use this software.

-　・Respect of damages caused by this software, the author do not accept any
+縲繝ｻRespect of damages caused by this software, the author do not accept any
     responsibility.
-　・Author does not undertake any obligation in any manner whatsoever for any
+縲繝ｻAuthor does not undertake any obligation in any manner whatsoever for any
     support (such as bug fix, version up) of this software.

  If you do not agree to these terms, please delete this software.